Warm Home Discount Scheme 2018/2019

 What is the Warm Home Discount Scheme?

-The Warm Home Discount (WHD) scheme came into operation on 1 April 2011 and requires domestic energy suppliers to provide in excess of £1 billion of direct and indirect support to fuel poor customers over a number of years.
-It was initially supposed to run until March 2015 but now has been extended until at least March 2018.
+The Warm Home Discount (WHD) scheme came into operation on 1 April 2011 and requires some domestic energy suppliers to provide direct and indirect support to fuel poor customers over a number of years.
+It was initially supposed to run until March 2015 but now has been extended until at least March 2019.

 How much is it?

-For winter 2017 to 2018, those who qualify get a £140 discount on their electricity bill.
-You won't get the payment directly - it comes off your bill.
+For winter 2018 to 2019, those who qualify get a £140 discount off their electricity bill.
+You won't get the payment directly - it comes off your electricity bill.
 You may be able to get the discount off your gas bill instead if your energy supplier supplies you with both gas and electricity.
-This is different from previous years.
 If you want to find out how it will be applied you will need to check with your energy supplier.

 The discount doesn't affect either Cold Weather Payments or Winter Fuel Payments which are separate and independent payments.